-In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 3 and the Group's principal risks and uncertainties as set out on pages 4 & 5.
-Based on the Group's balance sheet showing a net asset position of £510,358k and net cash of £81,089k at 31 March 2021 and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-Covid-19 has created significant uncertainties in the general business environment within countries in which the group operates.
-The Group's product range consists of items for every day consumption and based on trends observed, have not been adversely impacted by the business uncertainties arising out of the covid 19 pandemic, except for specific businesses operating in the out of home segment which were impacted by the lockdown conditions.
-These specific businesses are not materially significant as compared to the overall business portfolio of the Group.
-Potential constraints around manufacturing and supply chain have been well managed to date through a number of initiatives.
-Considering the business scenario as explained herein above, the strength of the balance sheet, the cash position, it can be concluded that there is sufficient liquidity within the business for it to carry on its operations for the foreseeable future i.e the next 12 months.
-The continuing future impact on the business environment would largely be dependent on how the pandemic develops.
+In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 3 and the Group's principal risks and uncertainties as set out on pages 3 & 4.
+Based on the Group's balance sheet showing a net asset position of £518,297k and net cash of £49,474k at 31 March 2022 and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.